Student Handbook

 - Phone number where you can be reached.
 Please inform us of changes in home or work numbers.

-If any of the above information is missing or indecipherable, your student's attendance may not be updated. - For immediate or early dismissal, please call (720) 886-5457 at least one (1) hour prior to dismissal, if possible, OR send a note with your student to the Attendance Office in the morning before school begins to obtain a pass for early dismissal.
+- For immediate or early dismissal, please call (720) 886-5457 at least one (1) hour prior to dismissal, if possible, OR send a note with your student to the Attendance Office in the morning before school begins to obtain a pass for early dismissal.
 If the student is already at school, please call and leave a message on the voicemail.

 - In the event a student becomes ill at school and needs to go home, student must either: